Qitmeer/Economic-model/Version_en/Economic_Model_of_Qitmeer_Test_Net.md

 #### Parameter Setting

-- Block rate: close to main network.
+- **Block time t**: A block rate is the interval time that a new block generate.
+This will be the result of a comprehensive consideration.

+  In PoW, this value is statistical, the actual situation is sometimes large and sometimes small, in Bitcoin, the statistical expectation is 10 minutes.
+The determination of this value needs to take into account the block broadcast delay, which not only ensures the security of transaction confirmation, but also reduces the fork rate.
+In the current Internet environment, it takes about 10 seconds to broadcast to more than 90% of the nodes.
+At the same time, the value also guides the direction of difficulty adjustment.
+When the real block time (the average value of a period of time) is less than t, the difficulty will increase; otherwise, the difficulty will be reduced.

+  Qitmeer adopts a hybrid consensus that combines SPECTRE and GHOSTDAG in order to achieve fast confirmation and high throughput.
+Compared with Bitcoin, the block time has been significantly reduced, and the throughput has also been significantly improved.
+In Qitmeer test network, the block time is tentatively set at 120 seconds.

+- **Block reward r**: A block reward is the rate of growth of the token pool, representing the number of reward tokens a miner can obtain from a single block, and is of central interest.

+  On the surface, the property of block rewards is that they add to the total token supply.
+But more importantly, it ensures a long-term economic viability of network, which provides sufficient incentives for user adoption and participation of miners.
+In a new system, funding of network functions would mainly rely on the block rewards.

-- Block reward r: the block reward setting during test network is related to the amount of tokens planned to be issued and the duration of the plan.
+  The block reward setting during Qitmeer test network is related to the amount of tokens planned to be issued and the duration of the plan.

-  Assuming that the block rate is 30s of each block, and block reward r=500 tokens, then the total output of tokens in one year will be 5.256 hundred million.
-It would be 1 million 440 thousand in one day.
+  Assuming that the block rate is 120s of each block, and block reward r=400 tokens, then the total output of tokens in one year will be 1.0512 hundred million.
+It would be 1 million 288 thousand in one day.

+- **Difficulty of mining**: The process of PoW mining is actually a random hash collision process, looking for a solution less than the target hash value.
+The probability of finding a solution that satisfies the condition is the difficulty of mining.
+This difficulty value will be adjusted automatically according to certain rules with the change of hashrate to ensure the stability of block time.

-- Difficulty of mining: the initial difficulty of test net mining is based on the participation of ordinary computer, which can be adjusted automatically with the increase of hashrate.
+  The initial difficulty of test net mining is based on the participation of ordinary computer, which can be adjusted automatically with the increase of hashrate.

 #### Termination Conditions of Test Network